-Winter in Holland can be a cold and unpleasant affair.
+Winter in the Netherlands can be a cold and unpleasant affair.
 However, the Dutch know how to battle the freezing temperatures by celebrating with some of the warmest and most colorful events.
-The Netherlands in winter is a magical place if you know where to look.
-Expatica looks at some of the best Dutch winter events from Christmas markets in the Netherlands, to Dutch festivals and fairs that will warm your heart and keep your spirits high.
+The country in winter is a magical place if you know where to look.

 Gouda by Candlelight